Airline: Expansion

-Like Imperial Airways, Air France and KLM's early growth depended heavily on the needs to service links with far-flung colonial possessions (North Africa and Indochina for the French and the East Indies for the Dutch).
 France began an air mail service to Morocco in 1919 that was bought out in 1927, renamed Aéropostale, and injected with capital to become a major international carrier.
 In 1933, Aéropostale went bankrupt, was nationalized and merged into Air France.

 Although Germany lacked colonies, it also began expanding its services globally.
 In 1931, the airship Graf Zeppelin began offering regular scheduled passenger service between Germany and South America, usually every two weeks, which continued until 1937.
 In 1936, the airship Hindenburg entered passenger service and successfully crossed the Atlantic 36 times before crashing at Lakehurst, New Jersey, on 6 May 1937.
 In 1938, a weekly air service from Berlin to Kabul, Afghanistan, started operating.

 From February 1934 until World War II began in 1939, Deutsche Lufthansa operated an airmail service from Stuttgart, Germany via Spain, the Canary Islands and West Africa to Natal in Brazil.
 This was the first time an airline flew across an ocean.

 By the end of the 1930s Aeroflot had become the world's largest airline, employing more than 4,000 pilots and 60,000 other service personnel and operating around 3,000 aircraft (of which 75% were considered obsolete by its own standards).
 During the Soviet era Aeroflot was synonymous with Russian civil aviation, as it was the only air carrier.
 It became the first airline in the world to operate sustained regular jet services on 15 September 1956 with the Tupolev Tu-104.

 Deregulation

 Deregulation of the European Union airspace in the early 1990s has had substantial effect on the structure of the industry there.
 The shift towards 'budget' airlines on shorter routes has been significant.
 Airlines such as EasyJet and Ryanair have often grown at the expense of the traditional national airlines.

 There has also been a trend for these national airlines themselves to be privatized such as has occurred for Aer Lingus and British Airways.
 Other national airlines, including Italy's Alitalia, suffered – particularly with the rapid increase of oil prices in early 2008.

-Finnair, the largest airline of Finland, had no fatal or hull-loss accidents since 1963, and is recognized for its safety.